Skip to main content

 Where does the council get its budget from?

-The money that we have to spend on services come from a range of sources.
+The money that we have to spend on services comes primarily from the Scottish Government.

-You may think that the council tax you pay is where we get most of our budget, however that only makes up 18% of our total budget.
-The largest amount, some 80% of our budget, comes directly from the Scottish Government grant.
+You may think that the council tax you pay is where we get most of our budget, but that only makes up 17% of our total budget.
+The largest amount, 81% of our budget, comes directly from the Scottish Government grant.

 General Fund